Fundamental Stealthiness-Distortion Tradeoffs in Dynamical Systems under Injection Attacks: A Power Spectral Analysis: Introduction

 In the context of dynamical control security (see, e.g., \cite{poovendran2012special, johansson2014guest, sandberg2015cyberphysical, cheng2017guest, giraldo2018survey, weerakkody2019resilient, dibaji2019systems, chong2019tutorial} and the references therein), particularly in dynamical control systems under injection attacks, fundamental stealthiness-distortion tradeoffs (with the KL divergence being the stealthiness measure) have been investigated for feedback control systems (see, e.g., \cite{zhang2017stealthy, bai2017data}) as well as state estimation systems (see, e.g., \cite{bai2017kalman, kung2016performance, guo2018worst}).
 Generally speaking, the problem considered is: Given a constraint (upper bound) on the level of stealthiness, what is the maximum degree of distortion (for control or for estimation) that can be caused by the attacker?
 This is dual to the following question: Given a least requirement (lower bound) on the degree of distortion, what is the minimum level of stealthiness that can be achieved by the attacker?
 Answers to these questions can not only capture the fundamental tradeoffs between stealthiness and distortion, but also characterize what the worst-case attacks are.

 In this paper, unlike the aforementioned works in \cite{bai2017kalman, kung2016performance, zhang2017stealthy, bai2017data, guo2018worst}, we adopt an alternative approach to this stealthiness-distortion tradeoff problem using power spectral analysis.
-The scenarios we consider include linear Gaussian open-loop dynamical systems and (closed-loop) feedback control systems.
+The scenario we consider is linear Gaussian dynamical systems.
 By using the power spectral approach, we obtain explicit formulas that characterize analytically the stealthiness-distortion tradeoffs as well as the properties of the worst-case attacks.
 It turns out that the worst-case attacks are stationary colored Gaussian attacks with power spectra that are shaped specifically according to the transfer functions of the systems and the power spectra of the system outputs, the knowledge of which is all that the attacker needs to have access to in order to carry out the worst-case attacks.

 The remainder of the paper is organized as follows.
 Section~II provides the technical preliminaries.
-Section~III is divided into two subsections, focusing on open-loop dynamical systems and feedback control systems, respectively.
+Section~III presents the main results.
 Concluding remarks are given in Section~IV.

+Note that an arXiv version of this paper with additional results and discussions can be found in \cite{KLarxiv}.